narration/narration/README.md

 }
 ```

-Middleware(s) **should** be placed `Appplication/Http/RequestHandlers` to be
-detected by the Narration Framework.
+Middleware(s) **should** be placed at `Appplication/Http/RequestHandlers` to be detected by the Narration Framework.

 #### Application > Injectors

 An injector injects the dependencies of the application on the container.
-They **should**
-be placed `Appplication/Injectors` to be detected by the Narration Framework.
+They **should** be placed at `Appplication/Injectors` to be detected by the Narration Framework.
 TODO...

 ### Domain